ARM-software/CMSIS_6/CMSIS/DoxyGen/Stream/src/README.md

 # CMSIS-Stream

-**CMSIS-Stream** provides methods, interfaces, and tools to optimize data block streaming between processing steps of a DSP/ML application.
+**CMSIS-Stream** is a Python package that provides methods, interfaces, and tools to optimize data block streaming between processing steps of a DSP/ML application.

+## Benefits

+- **CMSIS-Stream** enables a modular design that makes it easier to develop and maintain DSP pipelines.
+- The provided tools generate at build time an optimized scheduling of the processing nodes with minimized memory overhead.
+- Creates an easy to understand representation of the design visualized with a compute graph.

+## Components

 The components of CMSIS-Stream are:

-- **Compute Graph:** is the decomposition of the application in a directed acyclic graph that shows the data flow.
-It describes the data formats, FIFO buffers, data streams, and processing steps.
-The Compute Graph is described with a Python script file.
+- **Compute Graph:** is the decomposition of the application in a directed acyclic graph that shows the data flow between processing nodes.
+It describes the data formats, FIFO buffers, data streams, and processing steps using a Python script file.
-- **Tools:** that convert the Compute Graph into processing steps at build-time with optimized schedule and memory usage.
+- **Tools:** convert the Compute Graph with Python into processing steps at build-time with optimized schedule and memory usage.
 - **Interfaces:** header files, templates, and methods for data management (that works also on AMP systems).
-- **Usage Examples:** that help a software developer to get started (should provide also examples using various DSP and ML eco-system tools).
+- **Usage Examples:** that help a software developer to get started.

-**Simple Compute Graph**
+## Example Compute Graph

 The diagram below shows a Compute Graph with four nodes: